-The Fund applies the following risk measurement method: commitment approach The commitment value is determined according to § 3 of the 4th FMA Regulation on Risk Calculation and Reporting of Derivative Instruments (4.
+The Fund applies the following risk measurement method: commitment approach g) Demand deposits or deposits with the right to be withdrawn

+The commitment value is determined according to § 3 of the 4th FMA Regulation on Risk Calculation and Reporting of Derivative Instruments (4.
 Derivate-Risikoberechnungs- und MeldeV) as amended.